-Within the 2020 Policy on Remuneration, the Board of Directors could approve annual variable remuneration in excess of 12 months' base salary up to a cap of 18 months' base salary in circumstances or in respect of performance which it considered to be exceptional.
-To have had this discretion was important to accommodate the uncertainties and cyclical nature of the oil and gas industry.
-The Board has made two such decisions that are reported in Note 28 on pages 68-69.
-The Board determined that it was reasonable to recognise the excellent performance of the CEO during a year which presented exceptional challenges, and equally the performance of the CFO for his efforts in ensuring a successful refinancing of the existing reserve-based lending facility into a new corporate facilities agreement under the challenging circumstances.
+Within the Policy on Remuneration approved in 2020, the Board of Directors can approve annual variable remuneration in excess of 12 months' base salary up to a cap of 18 months' base salary in circumstances or in respect of performance which it considered to be exceptional.
+To have this discretion is important to accommodate the uncertainties and cyclical nature of the oil and gas industry.
+The Board made two such decisions that are reported in the Remuneration Report and noted in Note 26 on pages 74-75.
+The Board determined that it was reasonable to recognise the excellent performance of two members of Group management in relation to projects linked to legal and communication matters.

-Long-term incentive plan 2020
+Long-term incentive plan 2021

-The 2020 AGM resolved to approve a performance based LTIP 2020, that follows similar principles as the previously approved LTIPs 2014-2019, for Group management and a number of key employees of Lundin Energy, which gives the participants the possibility to receive shares in Lundin Energy subject to the fulfilment of a performance condition under a three year performance period commencing on 1 July 2020 and expiring on 30 June 2023.
+The 2021 AGM resolved to approve a performance based LTIP 2021, that follows similar principles as the previously approved LTIPs 2014 - 2020, for Group management and a number of key employees of Lundin Energy, which gives the participants the possibility to receive shares in Lundin Energy subject to the fulfilment of a performance condition under a three year performance period commencing on 1 July 2021 and expiring on 30 June 2024.
 The performance condition is based on the share price growth and dividends (Total Shareholder Return) of the Lundin Energy share compared to the Total Shareholder Return of a peer group of companies.

 At the beginning of the performance period, the participants were granted awards which, provided that among others the performance condition is met, entitle the participant to be allotted shares in Lundin Energy at the end of the performance period.
-The number of performance shares that may be allotted to each participant is limited to a value of three times his/her annual gross base salary for 2020 and the total LTIP award made in respect of 2020 was 393,113.
+The number of performance shares that may be allotted to each participant is limited to a value of three times his/her annual gross base salary for 2021 and the total LTIP award made in respect of 2021 was 262,902.

 The Board of Directors may reduce (including reduce to zero) the allotment of performance shares at its discretion, should it consider the underlying performance not to be reflected in the outcome of the performance condition, for example, in light of operating cash flow, reserves and HSE performance.
-The participants will not be entitled to transfer, pledge or dispose of the LTIP awards or any rights or obligations under LTIP 2020, or perform any shareholders' rights regarding the LTIP awards during the performance period.
+The participants will not be entitled to transfer, pledge or dispose of the LTIP awards or any rights or obligations under LTIP 2021, or perform any shareholders' rights regarding the LTIP awards during the performance period.

 The LTIP awards entitle participants to acquire already existing shares.
-Shares allotted under LTIP 2020 are further subject to certain disposition restrictions to ensure participants build towards a meaningful shareholding in Lundin Energy.
-The level of shareholding expected of each participant is either 50 percent or 100 percent (200 percent for the CEO) of the participant's annual gross base salary based on the participant's position within the Group.
+Shares allotted under LTIP 2021 are further subject to certain disposition restrictions to ensure participants build towards a meaningful shareholding in Lundin Energy.
+The level of shareholding expected of each participant is either 50 percent or 100 percent (200 percent for the CEO) of the participant's annual gross base salary based on the participant's position within the Group